FlamedDogo99/EaglerMobile/README.md

 # Eagler Mobile

-## A userscript that allows eaglercraft to run on iOS safari
+## A userscript that allows eaglercraft to run on mobile devices
 To-do
 - [ ] Gamepad support
 - [ ] Cancel button for file upload